quaksil/sma-booktrading/README.md

-## Booktrading multi-agent system using tilab's JADE
+## Book-trading Multi-Agent System using TILAB's JADE

+JADE is a framework that allows the development of `Multi-Agent Systems`

+DF `Directory Facilitator` provides a `yellow pages` service to the platform.

+ACC `Agent Communication Channel` manages communication between agents.

+AMS `Agent Management System` supervises the registration of agents, their authentication, access and use of the system.

+*These three modules are activated each time the platform is started.

+## Description

 This is a representation of how Agents communicate and behave on a given plateform.<br/>
 For this application, the main actors are:<br/>

-- Consumer Agent
+- Consumer agent
-- Buyer Agent
+- Buyer agent
-- Seller Agent
+- Seller agent

-In addition the above mentioned Agents, there are other core Agents `ACC, DF and AMS` that provide and manage communication messages integrated within JADE.
+In addition to the above mentioned agents, there are other core agents `ACC, DF, AMS`, they provide and manage communication messages between agents.
+They are integrated with the JADE plateform.

-## Description

 ## Installation